-Dennae was inspired to look for a short study program by a fellow student who was speaking about their own experience as a student in Norway.
+Dennae was inspired to look for a short study program by a fellow student who was speaking about their own experience in Norway.

 As a financial management student, Dennae chose to go to New York City, the finance capital of the world.
 “It was a big eye-opener for me, as you can often feel confined to the boundaries of Townsville, or even Cairns for example, and not realise how much opportunity is available out there,” Dennae says.

-Studying with a former Vice President of JP Morgan
+Studying with a former VP of JP Morgan

 When asked about the highlights of her trip, Dennae mentions her stroll over the historic Brooklyn Bridge that connects the suburbs of Manhattan and Brooklyn.
 “That was probably the biggest highlight for me, Brooklyn Bridge.
 Beautiful.”

 Dennae was one of eight students in this three-week program.
 The other participants were from Victoria, South Australia, Tasmania and Queensland.
 Going through an experience like this helped her to form friendships that will last for life.